sadiya0312/R-Assignment/README.md

 *
 * `Teosinte_descend`: Contains files named Teosinte_chrd1.txt to Teosinte_chrd10.txt which are 10 files (1 for each chromosome) with SNPs ordered based on decreasing position values and with missing data encoded by this symbol: -
 *
-* `R_README`: This file is a syntax and description of codes used to inspect and process assignment files, to generate the files submitted in this folder.
+* `README`: This file is a syntax and description of codes used to inspect and process assignment files, to generate the files submitted in this folder.